 IN SILICON VALLEY, THE GAME Will COST YOU EVERYTHING

 Gaming programmers, Cybil, Olivia and Melody get transported into a video game called, “Playing With The Big Boys,” the game that teaches you how to make it in a man’s world.
 In order to escape, they must win.
 In order to win they must eliminate one another from the game entirely as they compete for the same promotion in a Silicon Valley company.
+However, Cybil and Olivia are in love.
+Each must choose between power and wealth and their relationship.

 It is about the silent messages that influence bedrock values driving gender bias.